Digital rhetoric: Software

-Coding and software engineering are not often recognized as rhetorical writing practices, but in the process of writing code, people instruct machines to "make arguments and judgments and address audiences both mechanic and human."
+Coding and software engineering are not often recognized as rhetorical writing practices, but in the process of writing code, people instruct machines to "make arguments and judgments and address audiences both mechanic and human".
 Technologies themselves can be viewed as rhetorical genres, simultaneously guiding users' experiences and communication with each other and being shaped and improved through humans use.
 Choices baked into software that are invisible to users impact the user experience and reveal information about the priorities of the software engineers.
 For instance, while Facebook allows users to choose over 50 gender identities to display on their public profile, an investigation into the social media's software revealed that users are filtered into the male-female gender binary within the database for targeted advertising purposes.
-For another example, pieces of software called bittorrent trackers facilitate the massive distribution of information on Wikipedia.
+For another example, pieces of software called BitTorrent trackers facilitate the massive distribution of information on Wikipedia.
 Software facilitates the collective rhetorical action of this encyclopedia.

 The field of software studies encourages the investigation into and recognition of software's impacts on people and culture.

 People

 Online communities

-Online communities are groups of people with a common interests that interact and engage over the Internet.
-Many online communities are found within social networking sites, online forums, and chat rooms, such as Facebook, Twitter, Reddit, 4chan, etc., where members can share and discuss information and inquiries.
+Online communities are groups of people with common interests that interact and engage over the Internet.
+Many online communities are found within social networking sites, online forums, and chat rooms, such as Facebook, Twitter, Reddit, and 4chan, where members can share and discuss information and inquiries.
 These online spaces often establish their own rules, norms, and culture, and in some cases, users will adopt community-specific terminology or phrases.

 Scholars have noted that online communities have especially gained prominence among users like e-patients and victim-survivors of abuse.
 Within online health and support groups respectively, members have been able to find others who share similar experiences, receive advice and emotional support, and record their own narrative.

-However, online communities face issues with online harassment in the form of trolling, cyberbullying, and hate speech.
+Online communities support community but in some cases can support polarization.
+Communities face issues with online harassment in the form of trolling, cyberbullying, and hate speech.
 According to the Pew Research Center, 41% of Americans have experienced some form of online harassment with 75% of these experiences occurring over social media.
 Another area of concern is the influence of algorithms on delineating the online communities a user comes in contact with.
 Personalizing algorithms can tailor a user's experience to their analytically determined preference, which creates a "filter bubble".
 The user loses agency in content accessibility and information dissemination when these bubbles are created.
 The loss of agency can lead to polarization, but recent research indicates that individual level polarization is rare.
 Most polarization is due to the influx of users with extreme views that can encourage users to move towards partisan fringes from "gateway communities".
-In summary, online communities support community but in rare cases can support polarization.